 Considering the enormous changes that have taken place in the Soviet Union in the 67 years since the Bolshevik Revolution, it seems difficult to believe that certain fundamentals of its character as a nation have remained virtually unaltered.
 By comparison, the democratic countries of the West and Japan have profoundly reshaped their political and economic ideologies during this period.
 Since 1924, The Soviet Union have had only four leaders compare to the eleven presidents in the United States.
 The heads of the Soviet Communist Party have held their power for a minimum of ten years.

-Russian State developed through several major periods: Kievan Rus’, the Moscow Rise period, Russian Empire, the Soviet Union, Russian Federation.
-The key events of the Russian history were the adoption of Christianity from Byzantium Empire, the Mongol conquest of Russia, the Moscow Rise period, peasants serfdom, reforms of Peter the Great, communism, reforms of 1990-th.
+Russian history has several major periods: Kievan Rus, the Moscow Rise period, Russian Empire, Soviet Union, Russian Federation.
+The key events of the history of Russia were the adoption of Christianity, the Mongol conquest of Russia, reforms of Peter the Great, communism, reforms of 1990-th.